Bryning Goldfinch (Wren)

 DNA colour tested - KBky ayaw BB Dd Ee

 Wren competed in Agility, and had the occasional appearance in the breed ring too.
-She is G6, although she only attended a very few shows due to work commitments and time out to have some really super puppies!
+She was G6, although she only attended a very few shows due to work commitments and time out to have some really super puppies!

 Wren is seal and white.